 Daphne: Neither did me hooligan brothers.

-- A song in Rutland Weekend Television called "Football" has some insane lyrics describing the phenomenon:
+- A song in Rutland Weekend Television called "Football" has some Up to Eleven lyrics describing the phenomenon:

-Yes, football is the game that we all love
+Yes, football is the game that we adore

 - In an episode of George And The Dragon, George gets arrested for hooliganism, though what he did was mild compared to today.